-- 1. Surgical treatment may be considered medically necessary when ALL of the following criteria are met: - a.
-Member is age 18 years or older; AND - b.
-A gender reassignment treatment plan is created specific to the Member; AND - c.
-Member has the capacity to make a fully informed decision and to consent for treatment; AND - d.
-Member has a documented diagnosis of gender dysphoria as defined by the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, Text Revision (DSM-V-TR) including a marked incongruence between one's experienced/expressed gender and assigned gender of at least six months' duration as manifested by at least TWO of the following: - i.
-A marked incongruence between one's experienced/expressed gender and primary and/or secondary sex characteristics (or in young adolescents, the anticipated secondary sex characteristics); OR - ii.
-A strong desire to be rid of one's primary and/or secondary sex characteristics because of a marked incongruence with one's experienced/expressed gender (or in young adolescents, a desire to prevent the development of the anticipated secondary sex characteristics); OR - iii.
-A strong desire for the primary and/or secondary sex characteristics of the other gender; OR - iv.
-A strong desire to be of the other gender (or some alternative gender different from one's assigned gender); OR - v.
-A strong desire to be treated as the other gender (or some alternative gender different from one's assigned gender); OR - vi.
-A strong conviction that one has the typical feelings and reactions of the other gender (or some alternative gender different from one's assigned gender).
+- 1. Surgical treatment may be considered medically necessary when ALL the following criteria are met: - a.
+Member is age 18 years or older. - b.
+A gender reassignment treatment plan is created specific to the Member. - c.
+Member has full decision-making capacity to make a fully informed decision, and give informed consent for any and all treatments and procedures. - d.
+Member has a documented diagnosis of gender dysphoria as defined by the Diagnostic and Statistical Manual of Mental Disorders.
+5th Edition.
+Text Revision (DSM-V-TR) including a marked incongruence between one's experienced/expressed gender and assigned gender of at least six months' duration as manifested by at least TWO of the following: